All jury fees payable to the Court will change from 25 September 2022, as provided for under the Juries (Fees) Regulations 2022

 What's the difference between court fees and legal costs?

-Court fees are charges or payment to commence and/or progress a court proceeding.
+Court fees are the charges or payments charged to commence and/or progress a court proceeding.
 This can include a Writ or Summons for Taxation of Costs or for the services of a court officer.
-See the fees lists above for full details on all filing fees.

 Legal costs are the professional fees and charges payable to a solicitor for providing legal services and include disbursements such as barrister's fees and expert reports.
 The successful party in a court proceeding can usually recover some legal costs from the unsuccessful party.
 See Costs Court for more information.